mlkad/cv/cv.md

 ### About myself:

-I am studying at Astana IT University with GPA 3.3.
-ALso, I have experience in participating in hackathons.
-I took 3rd place at the hackathon held by the ACM Club of Nazarbayev University "Code Girl Summer".
-I also participated in HackNu and Amanat hackathon.
-I always try to take advantage of every opportunity to gain knowledge.
+I am studying at Astana IT University with GPA 2.9.
+I have extensive experience in participating in hackathons and olympiads, for instance:
+* 3rd place at "Code Girl Summer" hackaton held by ACM club of Nazarbayev University, 2023
+* "Amanat Tech" hackaton, 2023
+* HackNu hackaton, 2024
+* GDSC hackaton, 2024
+* AITU Open olympiad in sports programming, 2024

 ### Skills: